 Grapes and cherries are other great grab-and-go fruit.

 Another great idea is freeze-dried fruits.
-Trader Joe’s has a mango that is delicious and there is no mess of cutting into the fruit itself.
+Trader Joe’s has delicious freeze-dried mango, strawberries, and blueberries.

-Personally, I like to pick up the mixed berry salads or fruit salads that they have ready to go because it’s easy.
+I like to pick up the mixed berry salads or fruit salads they have ready to go because it’s easy.
 But sometimes not as economical.
 Do what works best for you.

 5. Cheese and Crackers